Data terms

 Meaning

-A state where HypeBasis cannot show a fresh upstream snapshot and either keeps the last good data briefly or labels fallback sample data.
+A state where HypeBasis cannot show fresh upstream data and either keeps the last good data briefly or marks the market data unavailable.

-Data freshness changes how much confidence a trader should place in rankings, heatmaps, and calculator context.
+Use freshness to decide how much confidence to place in rankings, heatmaps, and calculators.

 Watch out